 As noted earlier in reference to the definition of "hazardous atmosphere", the final rule has adopted a safe upper limit on oxygen content of 23.5 percent rather than the proposal's 22 percent level.
-The comments received on the definition of "oxygen enriched atmosphere" have been addressed under the record (Ex.
-14-145).
-These are the the discussion of that term.
+The comments received on the definition of "oxygen enriched the discussion of that term.
 The term "permit-required confined space (permit space)" means a confined space that presents or has a potential to present one or more of the following: